 Welcome to the Metal Clay Academy Make Your Own Metal Clay Page

 If you're someone who likes to do it yourself, this is the page for you.
 Here you'll find information about making your own metal clay.
 Please get in touch with us if you have anything to add to the information on this page.
-You might also be interested in Sterling Silver Metal Clay, developed by staff at the Mid Cornwall School of Jewellery in the UK.

 Article about making your own metal clay - Del Feast